 - Recycled fruit baskets from the farmer’s market

-- And of course our favorite cotton rope baskets!
+- Our favorite cotton rope baskets!

 - If you don’t have these recyclables on hand, here are some inexpensive solutions: